 SITE LOCATION:

-10. A. The Licensee may receive, store and dispose of licensed material at the Licensee’s facility located in Section 32 of Township 1 South and Range 11 West, Tooele County, Utah.
+10. A. The Licensee may receive, store, transload, and dispose of licensed material at the Licensee’s facility located in Section 32 of Township 1 South and Range 11 West, SLBM, Tooele County, Utah.
+The Licensee may receive, transload Closed Packages as defined in 57.B.iii, and store licensed materials within certain portions of the Licensee’s facility located in Section 29 of Township 1 South, Range 11 West, SLBM, Tooele County, Utah, in accordance with Condition 57.

 B. Section 32, Township 1 South and Range 11 West, Tooele County, Utah, is defined by the following points of reference: